misingnoglic/misingnoglic.github.io/_posts/2018-10-13-python-for-java-programmers-p3.markdown

 full_list = [1, 3, 5, 7, 9, 11, 13]
 {% endhighlight %}

+Just like Java, you can use indexes to modify certain parts of the list.

+{% highlight python %}
+nums = [1, 3, 5]
+nums[0] = 100
+print(nums)  # [100, 3, 5]
+{% endhighlight %}

 ## Slices

-Python also lets you grab a "slice" of a list, or a specific part of a list.
+Python also lets you grab a "slice" of a list, meaning a specific part.
 Here is the most basic way to do that:

 {% highlight python %}
 nums[start:stop]